IDL

 Then, data fields, dimensions and attributes in this grid can be accessed.

-reads data from a data field in a grid.
+EOS_GD_READFIELD reads data from a data field in a grid.
 As shown in Figure 2,

 the name of the data field being read is RrLandRain.

-is the buffer where the data are stored.
+The third argument rrland is the buffer where the data are stored.

 Unlike using C APIs, users do not need to allocate memory for this buffer; memory is automatically allocated.

-Also, users do not need to specify the type of rrland
+Also, users do not need to specify the type of rrland because

 IDL is a dynamically typed language.

-Similarly, one needs to close the grid file using EOS_GD_CLOSE
+Similarly, one needs to close the grid file using EOS_GD_CLOSE.

 returned.
 This relation is implied by function names.